boltex/leointeg/README.md

 ## Literate programming

-Program by using directed acyclic graphs, section-references, clones, '@other' and the Mulder/Ream update algorithm to either derive your files, or parse them back into an outline!
+Program by using directed acyclic graphs, section-references, clones, '@other' and the Mulder/Ream update algorithm to derive your files, or parse them back into an outline!

 See Leo, the Literate Editor with Outline, at [leoeditor.com](https://leoeditor.com/) or on [github.com/leo-editor](https://github.com/leo-editor/leo-editor)